 📦 Storage

 Egg keema (or kheema) is great for making ahead and meal prepping.
-It will keep in the fridge for up to 3 days and reheats well.
+It will keep in the fridge for 2-3 days and reheats well.
 Make sure you put it into the fridge as soon as it is cool and reheat thoroughly on the stove or in the microwave.

 This dish is not suitable for freezing.